 Third Party Integrations

 Let’s review Podia integrations.
 As you already know, Podia’s email marketing functionalities are pretty basic and won’t perform sophisticated tasks like list management.
-However, the platform is pretty compatible with most third party apps, allowing you to supercharge its capabilities beyond basic email marketing.
+However, the platform is compatible with most third-party apps, allowing you to supercharge its capabilities beyond basic email marketing.

 - Mail Chimp.